 It is fairly easy to use the fabric print as your guide, parts of it as positioning points in creating a freehand quilting design.
 I quilted freehand, stayed within the area I used in the print, and worked along steadily, looked ahead of the needle to the lines of the fabric itself, and yes, I had to take breaks to rest my eyes every now and then as it gets a bit dizzying doing this kind of quilting.
 But it went quickly and was fun to do.

+This example, above, is another of the fabrics in this quilt and even though I tried some marked Diane-shiko on it as a small sample, I went with this freehand design that was 1) simple, 2) fast, and 3) effective.
 It showcased the design of this gaphic fabric, it created a new dimension for the fabric, and added a new layer of design.
 It did not interfere, get lost, or take over.
 It was quite fun and easy to do.
 I finished all 4 borders in an hour or so.

 And I didn’t have to mark it or try to see marks as I quilted or remove marks later.